okohll/abdocs/content/docs/views/large-applications.md

 Some of the traditional problems of view dependencies, along with our solutions are:

 ## Refactoring
-One key issue is that when certain types of change are made to a view, like adding or removing a field, all dependent views have to be dropped first, then recreated again in the right order afterwards.
+One key issue is that when certain types of change are made to a view, like removing a field, all dependent views have to be dropped first, then recreated again in the right order afterwards.

 In the normal database world, this is a major issue, a time consuming manual operation.
 Agilebase though already has an in-memory representation of each view and knows how they're all connected.